massoncheg/forgejo-docs/admin/config-cheat-sheet.md

 - `MAX_SIZE`: **4**: Maximum size (MB).
 - `MAX_FILES`: **5**: Maximum number of attachments that can be uploaded at once.

+Additional settings can be included in this section to specify where the data is stored, as [explained in detail in the storage documentation](../storage/).

 ## Log (`log`)

 - `ROOT_PATH`: **\<empty\>**: Root path for log files.